craftcms/docs/docs/5.x/development/graphql.md

 #### Create a GraphQL Route

-The GraphQL endpoint is always available via its [action path](../system/routing.md), at `/index.php?action=graphql/api`.
+The GraphQL endpoint is always available via its [action path](../system/routing.md), at `/index.php?action=graphql/api` or `/actions/graphql/api`.
 If you would prefer to access the API via a more concise path, create a [URL rule](../system/routing.md#advanced-routing-with-url-rules) in `config/routes.php` that maps to this `graphql/api` controller action—the following rule would make the GraphQL API available at `/api`:

 ```php
 return [